Skip to Main Content

 There is usually some time between conducting your initial searches and then writing up your results.
 You can create alerts with the help of the databases, publisher platforms as well as specific journals.

-If you want to update your searchs in the databases that you have used to make sure you have found any new articles since you last ran them.
-Please see this useful guide from the University of Alberta on how to do this
+If you want to update your searches in the databases that you have used to make sure you have found any new articles since you last ran them, please see this useful guide from the University of Alberta.

 Very good guide on creating alerts for your topic to help you stay up to date.

-To help you balance precsion against recall, you can use a search filter/hedge to help you.
+To help you balance precision against recall, you can use a search filter/hedge to help you.

 Please look at this guide to help you find any appropriate filters for study design, age groups, subjects etc.